Onyx-Protocol/Onyx/sdk/node/README.md

 ## Using external signers

-To connect to an HSM other than the built-in Mock HSM, you must create a new `Connection` object:
+To connect to an HSM other than the built-in MockHSM, you must create a new `Connection` object:

 ```